theogf/Turkie.jl/README.md

 xs = randn(100) .+ 1;
 m = demo(xs);
-ps = TurkieParams(m; nbins = 50, window = 200) # default behavior : will plot the marginals and trace of all variables
 cb = TurkieCallback(ps) # Create a callback function to be given to sample chain = sample(m, NUTS(0.65), 300; callback = cb)
 ```